 The truth is, we aren’t suddenly swimming in money.
 The extra money is just reallocated to meet different financial goals.

-It sucks, but so goes life.
+Being Responsible is hard, but so goes life.

-I got busy with work, we ended up with two extra kids in the house, it is summer and in general, I just got lazy.
+I got busy with work, we ended up with two extra kids in the house, it is summer, and in general, I just got lazy.

 So last week I finally took some time to catch up on everything and wasn’t exactly happy with what I found.

 I didn’t just break my budget, I completely blew it out of the water in a few areas.

 I’m embarrassed to share these number – but here you go – as you can see, I obliterated my budget.